sharpsaw/git-dots/README.md

 * `grmc` ⇒ `git rm --cached "$@"`
 * `grv` ⇒ `git remote -v "$@"`
 * `gsho` ⇒ `git show "$@"`
+* `gshunt` ⇒ moves the most recent commit to the named branch (useful if you've just realised that you committed in the wrong place!) [cirwin's invention]
 * `gst` ⇒ `git status "$@"`
 * `gsta` ⇒ `git stash save "${@:-bbiab}"`
 * `gstq` ⇒ Quiet gst (omits "On branch master" and "nothing to commit")